thehomeworkclub/DependGuard/README.md

 ## Contact

-For any questions or feedback, feel free to reach out to the DependGuard team through our GitHub repository or website contact form.
+For any questions or feedback, feel free to reach out to the DependGuard team through our GitHub repository or the contact information on our team's website.

 We hope DependGuard empowers you to build more secure and reliable OSS projects!